 A seroma is a common occurrence and is a collection of serum (a straw-coloured fluid produced by all wounds) under the skin of the wound.
-If you notice a large, soft swelling under the scar you should contact the Macmillan Breast Care Nurses who will discuss with you whether you need to have this fluid drained.
-If you do need to have a seroma drained, this will usually mean that you will need to attend a clinic at the Park Centre for Breast Care.
-This procedure is simple and normally painless and is usually carried out by a Macmillan Breast Care Nurse or a doctor.
+If you notice a large, soft swelling under the scar you should call into the nurse lead drop in Clinic at The Park Centre For Breast Care, level 3, Monday - Friday 9am -10am to see a Macmillan Breast Care Nurse who will discuss with you whether you should have the fluid drained and if necessary carry this out.
+This procedure is simple and normally painless.
+If you would like telephone advice contact the Breast care nurse helpline on 01273 696955 Ext.
+4111 and leave a message for them during working hours (Monday - Friday 9am -5pm) they will usually return your call the same day.